 Camera Obscura – Fun in Edinburgh

-We enter Camera Obscura – my nine year old is gone.
+We enter Camera Obscura – my nine-year-old is gone.
 What?
 I look around and find him.
 He has RACED into the exhibition area and is jumping up and down with excitement.

 We are told we have a show in 10 minutes and to head to the roof.

-This is a historic building and so there is only stairs to the 6th floor.
+This is a historic building and so there are only stairs to the 6th floor.
 But the view alone is worth the steps.
 Just so much to see.
 I suggest you get there early and take time to enjoy the view.
 We then head into the camera room.
 The heart of Camera Obscura.
 Adults stand on the outside, children sit.